 A Man On The Right Track

 That said, Chris was unprepared for what was to follow.
 “All down my right side there was the constant sensation of pins and needles.
 This would often result in my right leg collapsing from under me.
 From diagnosis the progression of the disease was gradual and I battled with fatigue and the increasing need for mobility aids.
 In time I had deteriorated and went from using a walking stick to needing crutches and then finally needing to use a wheelchair.
-There is no doubt, it wore me down and bouts of depression followed.
-I had been such an active person and suddenly found I was unable to carry on as before.
-It was a difficult time to say the least.”
+I had been such an active person and suddenly found I was unable to carry on as before”.

 Chris came across the Samson Centre for MS through a chance encounter.
 Fortunately for him Carol Kitching, a Samson Centre for MS volunteer happened to be organising one of her charity collection days on the high street in Dorking.
 Upon noticing the wording on the blue collection boxes, Chris immediately made enquiries.
 A few days later he joined the Samson Centre for MS and immediately grasped what it could offer him with both hands.
 “From the day I first walked into the building in 2013 three stone heavier than I am now through lack of mobility I might add, I have never looked back”.